pranjalpokharel7/terminal-disco-text/README.md

   3) Will only work on Linux-based distros for now.

   4) Please add \n (newline escape character) where necessary to prevent jumbling of texts (for custom messages).

+ ## Thanks:

+ * To @UdeshyaDhungana for suggesting changes in the executable.